 took drama class in High School and his first production was Robin Hood.
 It was a very exhilarating experience for him.
 Throughout his College years, he has done some background work to get a better idea on how things work behind the scenes.
 He was on the sets of: Step Up 3D, How to Make it America, and Ugly Betty.
 In 2012, Sean collaborated with Girard and Dayside Productions and gave him the chance to display his talents.
 “It was a Blessing.
 I considered Girard as one of my Guardian Angel because he always looked out for me, as far as roles are concerned.” says Sean of Girard.
 So now he has taken the time to figure out his options and focus on the necessities that would help make his dreams a reality.

 Aside from acting and production, Sean Cameron Anthony is always hustling out and about in the streets of New York City.
 Girard uses him as his wing man/ body guard in his entourage because of his strong build and ethnicity.
-Many people fear the duo in the ghetto streets.
+Many people fear the duo in the streets of New York.

 is a latina filmmaker.
 Her interest in filmmaking began when she wrote about movie producers.
 She then went on to attend the Academy for Careers in Television and Film where she majored in directing and producing.
 During her four years, she worked on various short films, both narrative and documentary, including Game Addiction, which has won awards within the school.
-During her senior year of high school, she had the opportunity to intern for a television series called Alien Dawn.
 This cemented her love for the film industry.
-Today, Crysta is a senior at Hunter College where she continues to study film and media.
+Crysta graduated with a BA in Film at Hunter College in 2016.
+She is currently a TA at New York Film Academy.

 Shaun Sato is a digital cinematographer and video editor.
 He took media studies at LaGuardia Community College because he wanted to study something that he’s already familiar of, and media studies just seemed to fit.
 Also, he didn’t want to fall into the cliché of being Filipino and taking nursing.